rihannas/airbnb-clone-project/README.md

 12. **Search and Filtering**
     - Provide search functionality and filters on properties based on location, price, amenities, and availability to enhance user experience.

+## 🔐 API Security

+To ensure the safety and integrity of our application, several key security measures are implemented:

+- **Authentication**
+  Users must verify their identity, typically via secure login mechanisms such as JWT tokens or OAuth.
+This prevents unauthorized access to user accounts and sensitive data.

+- **Authorization**
+  After authentication, the system enforces role-based access control to ensure users can only access resources and perform actions they are permitted to.
+This protects data privacy and restricts operations like property management and payment processing to authorized users only.

+- **Rate Limiting**
+  Limits the number of API requests a client can make within a certain time frame to prevent abuse, such as brute force attacks or denial-of-service (DoS) attacks, protecting system availability.

+- **Data Encryption**
+  Sensitive data such as passwords and payment information is encrypted in transit (via HTTPS) and at rest, ensuring data confidentiality and compliance with security standards.

+- **Input Validation & Sanitization**
+  All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, cross-site scripting), preserving database integrity and application stability.

+---